Addy0000/mean_project_6th_sem/README.md

 Next, create a .env file in the API directory with the following environment variables:
 ```
 MONGODB_URI=<your-mongodb-uri>
-JWT_SECRET=<your-jwt-secret>
 ```
-Replace <your-mongodb-uri> with the connection string for your MongoDB instance, and <your-jwt-secret> with a secret string of your choice.
+Replace <your-mongodb-uri> with the connection string for your MongoDB instance.

 Finally, start the client and server applications with the following commands:
 ```